emgoeddel/svs-ros-utils/README.md

 * gui: enables/disables the Gazebo GUI
 * world: provide the name of a file in the svs_ros_connector/worlds folder

-To start the connection to Soar:
+Then start the connection to Soar:

 ```
 roslaunch svs_ros_connector svs_connector.launch remote_soar:="<true/false>" agent_file:="<name.soar>"
 ```

-* remote_soar: set to true to connect to a Soar agent already running in the debugger set to false to create a new Soar agent
+* remote_soar: set to true to connect to a Soar agent already running in the debugger;
+               set to false to create a new Soar agent
 * agent_file: if remote_soar is false, provide the full path to an agent file to load when the agent is created